-Before we look at the best Hyper-V monitoring tools we’re going to look at why they are important.
+Before we look at the best Hyper-V monitoring tools, we’re going to look at why they are important.
 The main reason monitoring tools are needed is that Hyper-V services are virtualized and inaccessible to administrators (particularly when compared to physical infrastructure).

 Locked in one device there can be dozens of different virtual machines.
 Given that these are tangible pieces of hardware it can be easy to lose track of them and miss performance concerns.
 Using a network monitoring tool that can monitor Hyper-V helps increase visibility over these virtual services.

-Without a high quality virtualization tool administrators run the risk of losing track of virtual resources.
+Without a high-quality virtualization tool, administrators run the risk of losing track of virtual resources.
 Failure to maintain virtual resources results in performance issues and can leave the network vulnerable to cyber attacks.
 In this article, we look at the best Microsoft Hyper-V monitoring tools for monitoring your network.

 The best Microsoft Hyper-V Monitoring Tools

 First up on this list we have SolarWinds Virtualization Manager, a network monitoring tool designed for managing virtual resources.
-SolarWinds Virtualization Manager shows the health status of virtualized resources like Hyper-V through a colour-coded dashboard.
+SolarWinds Virtualization Manager shows the health status of virtualized resources like Hyper-V through a color-coded dashboard.
 Virtual resources are categorized as Up, Down, Critical, Warning, Shutdown, Unreachable and External to tell you everything that is going on with your connected services.